 2. Eat plenty of healthy fats.

 AVOCADO: Coined the “best healthy fat,” they contain monounsaturated fat that helps hydrate and shield the skin.
 Besides acting as a natural moisturizer, avocados are associated with anti-aging due to xanthophyll, an antioxidant and carotenoid with DNA damage protection.
 Avocados are also a primary source of vitamin E, which stimulates collagen production and benefits skin elasticity.
 The healthy fat in avocado helps stabilize blood sugar – allowing your body to release fat, protect lean muscle, and increase energy.
-It is a great add to any meal.
+It is a great addition to any meal.
 It’s the perfect blood-sugar stabilizing snack as a dip with vegetables.

 EGGS: One egg yolk contains 13 essential nutrients, which makes it a superfood for your skin – on the inside and out!
 The yolk is rich in B vitamins, vitamin A, E and selenium – all of which are important for vital cell functions.
-Not only are egg yolks a fabulous source of protein, they are also a natural source of biotin.
+Not only are egg yolks a fabulous source of protein, but they are also a natural source of biotin.
 Also known as the beauty vitamin, biotin promotes healthier skin, hair and nails.

 OMEGA 3: Recent studies suggest omega-3 deficiency contributes to chronic acne; adequate levels of this anti-inflammatory fatty acid will not only keep your skin clear but will also increase cell hydration from the inside out.
 Wild salmon is one of the best food sources for omega-3 fatty acids and protein.
 This fish is also known for its vitamin D and selenium, a mineral that protects the skin from the sun’s harmful UV rays.
 Sardines, oysters and mackerel also supply these beautifiers.
 Not a fish lover?
-Walnuts One 200-calorie serving of has 2776 mg of omega-3 essential fatty acids and is a great source both of protein and of copper, a mineral that boosts collagen production.
-Other fav healthy fats hemp chai, flax, coconut oil and extra-virgin olive oil.
+Walnuts One 200-calorie serving has 2776 mg of omega-3 essential fatty acids and is a great source both of protein and of copper, a mineral that boosts collagen production.
+Other fav healthy fats: hemp chia, flax, coconut oil and extra-virgin olive oil.

 3. Avoid processed sugars and refined carbohydrates.